-For each MEOLUT in the DDR, compute the ratio of the number of solutions with DOA location generated for all designated reference beacons that are accurate within 5 km vs. the total number of associated solutions with DOA location, where Time_First and Time_Last are within the analysis period, and 2.5 seconds < (Time_Last - Time_First) < 620 seconds.
+For each MEOLUT in the DDR, compute the ratio of the number of solutions with DOA location generated for the designated QMS reference beacons that are accurate within X km vs. the total number of associated solutions with DOA location, where Time_First and Time_Last are within the analysis period, and 2.5 seconds < (Time_Last - Time_First) < 600 seconds.
+This computation shall be performed for each designated reference beacon separately and for all designated reference beacons taken together.
+The computation shall be performed for X = 5 km and for X = 20 km.